jammastergirish/LLMFromScratch/README.md

-# GPT & LLaMA from Scratch: A Complete Implementation Guide
+# LLM from Scratch: A Complete Implementation Guide

-This repository contains a complete, educational implementation of GPT and LLaMA transformer models from scratch in PyTorch.
+This repository contains a complete, educational implementation of GPT, LLaMA, and OLMo transformer models from scratch in PyTorch.
 It's designed for learning, with detailed explanations, shape annotations, and both "einops" and "without einops" versions of each component.
-Supports both GPT-2 style and LLaMA architectures.
+Supports GPT-2, LLaMA, and OLMo architectures.

 ## Table of Contents